 One half of the chef-patron pair is Sanjay Gour, former head chef at aforementioned Gymkhana.
 An accomplished Modern European pastry chef as well as a contemporary Indian chef, Gour is known for creating beautiful desserts inspired by Indian sweets and the heady spices of his homeland.
 His counterpart, Nand Kishor, also former head chef at Gymkhana, is credited with creating some of the restaurant’s most popular dishes, including the muntjac biryani, keema pao and roe deer chops.

-If you can manage it after filling up on chat, a rich main course and obligatory carb overload in the form of fluffy rice and buttery naan bread, there’s a smattering of desserts to be had.
-From smooth kulfi to syrup-soaked gulab jamun, it’s a sweet way to end a meal that’s every bit as outstanding as its fancy, central-London contemporaries.
+If you can manage it after filling up on chaat, a rich main course and obligatory carb overload in the form of fluffy rice and buttery naan bread, there’s a smattering of desserts to be had, from smooth kulfi to syrup-soaked gulab jamun.
+To drink, there is a selection of wines, spirits and soft options, including authentic lassis.